byt3bl33d3r/MITMf/README.md

 So far the most significant changes have been:

-- Arpspoof plugin has been completely re-written to use scapy (Now able to poison via arp-requests and arp-replies)
+- Spoof plugin is live !!
+Supports ICMP, ARP and DNS spoofing

 - Usage of third party tools has been completely removed (e.g. ettercap)